run-llama/llama-hub/loader_hub/maps/README.md

 The use case is here.

 Let's meet **Jayasree**, who is extracting map features from her neighbourhood using the OSM map loader.
-She requires all the nodes, routes, and relationships within a five-kilometer radius of her locale (Guduvanchery).
+She requires all the nodes, routes, and relations within a five-kilometer radius of her locale (Guduvanchery).

 * She must use the following arguments in order to accomplish the aforementioned.
 Localarea = "Guduvanchery" (the location she wants to seek), local_area_buffer = 5000 (5 km).